Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsHLS/AIE/README.md

 |--connectivity.stream_connect|How the kernels will connect to IPs, platforms, or other kernels.
 The output of the AI Engine compiler tells you the interfaces that need to be connected. `dma_hls_0.strmOut_to_rowiseFFT:ai_engine_0.DataIn0` means that the Vitis compiler should connect the port `strmOut_to_rowiseFFT` of the `dma_hls` PL kernel to the shim channel of the AI Engine with the logical name `DataIn0`, defined in `$(AIE_SRC_REPO)/graph.cpp` as part of the PLIO instantiation.|
 |param=compiler.addOutputTypes=hw_export| This option tells the Vitis compiler that besides creating an XSA file, it also outputs an XSA file which is needed to create a post-Vivado fixed platform for Vitis software development.|

-The Vitis compiler calls the Vivado® IP integrator under the hood to build the design.
+The Vitis compiler calls the AMD Vivado&trade; IP integrator under the hood to build the design.
 The platform and kernels are input to the Vivado Design Suite, which produces a simulation XSA or an XSA after running place and route on the design.
 The point at which the XSA is produced from Vivado depends on the `-target` option set on the Vitis compiler command line.

 You can now view the Vivado project, which is located in the `$(BUILD_TARGET_DIR)/_x/link/vivado/vpl/prj` directory.
-You have now have generated the XSA file that will be used to execute your design on the platform.
+You have now generated the XSA file that will be used to execute your design on the platform.

 </details>